Subscribe

 The first is autonomous customer-facing communications without human review.
 The reputational risk of model errors in customer communications outweighs the labor savings, particularly for higher value transactions.
 Agentic drafting with human review is a different category and works.
 Full autonomy is, in 2026, not yet a productive use case for most mid-market companies.

 The second is autonomous pricing decisions.
 Pricing models are technically advanced enough to recommend prices well.
 Allowing them to set prices autonomously, without human review, exposes the business to error costs that compound.
 Recommendation with human approval works.
 Autonomous pricing does not.
+The reason is that pricing power is a structural property of the business rather than an optimisation problem, which is the argument in pricing power as the first-order lever.

 The third is end to end sales cycle management.
 Agentic workflows that attempt to handle entire sales cycles, from lead through close, fail because the unstructured judgment required at multiple points exceeds what the technology can reliably deliver.
 Component automation, lead routing, follow up scheduling, proposal drafting works.
 Full sales cycle automation does not.